Docker Orchestration¶

 - Analogy: The entire musical score for the symphony (your multi-service app defined in

-manager) uses to instruct all the orchestra sections (docker service
+docker-compose.yml), which the conductor (docker swarmmanager) uses to instruct all the orchestra sections (docker services). - Relationship to others:

-.- It essentially automates the creation and management of multiple related
+docker stack deploytakes adocker-compose.ymlfile and translates its service definitions intodocker servicecreations/updates on thedocker swarm.- It essentially automates the creation and management of multiple related

-docker service
+docker services.

 Summary¶